WHAT WE BELIEVE

 The Holy Spirit...
 We believe the Holy Spirit is the third divine person of the Trinity that instantaneously and supernaturally indwells the hearts of those that receive the Lord Jesus as Savior.
 He regenerates, seals, anoints, guides, teaches and baptizes all believers into the Body of Christ.
 The Holy Spirit convicts the world of sin, of righteousness, and of judgment.

 Baptism...
 We practice baptism by immersing a Christ-follower in water.
 Doing this is an act of obedience, making a public statement that the old way of living has died, and a new life in Christ has begun.
 Baptism by immersion is a required step in the membership process at The Ridge.
 Baptism is a very important step to be taken once in each believer's life.
 We baptize people regularly upon request, but ask that you meet with a pastor beforehand to discuss your relationship with God and the significance of this practice.
-Baptism is available for children who are old enough to explain what their faith means, and who have shown that they are Christ-followers.
-Children also must meet with a pastor before being baptized.
 Because of these beliefs, we do not baptize infants.
 Instead we offer a Child Dedication, where we pray for the child and their parents during a worship service, dedicating the child to God and committing ourselves to helping raise him or her in a godly way.
-We traditionally do Child Dedications on Mother's Day.

 Communion...
 We believe communion is a symbolic act of obedience where believers remember the death of Jesus Christ and anticipate His second coming.
-We hold communion services occassionally during our weekend services and during The Vine.
-Our communion services are open to everyone who has a personal relationship with Christ.
-This includes children under their parentsʼ supervision.
+We hold communion services occasionally during our weekend services.
+Communion is open to everyone who has a personal relationship with Christ.
+This includes children under their parent's supervision.